vytautasl1337/UseTheForce/README.md

 |X*****|1|60|Female|26|1|MRI|
 |X*****|1|60|Male |29|3|BEH|

 These 7 columns are required.
-You can add additional ones, specifying new parameters for each subject - like disease onset, handedness score etc. All them will be taken and present in the final output.
+You can add additional ones, specifying new parameters for each subject - like disease onset, handedness score etc. All the additional measures will be appended to the final output.

 + **id** - specify your subject identifier.
 + **data** - should data be analyzed.
 1 for yes.
 All other values will force the analysis to exclude the subject on that row.
-+ **delay** - in our MRI experiment we had a projector delay of 60 ms. To account for that, 'delay' rows should hold a number in miliseconds of how much of delay to add for participant.
++ **delay** - in our experiment we had a projector delay of 60 ms. To account for that, 'delay' rows should hold a number in miliseconds of how much of delay to add for each participant.
+Otherwise, place 0.
-+ **gender** - gender of the participant
++ **gender** - gender of the participant.
-+ **age** - age of the participant
++ **age** - age of the participant.
-+ **group** - subject group (healthy, patient etc., your job is to remember which number is which)
++ **group** - subject group (healthy, patient etc., your job is to remember which number is which).
 + **calibration** - to transform the data into Newton format, each subject must have a label from one of the following: MRI,BEH or EEG.
 Depending on your experiment, insert an appropriate label for each subject to adjust for specific devices.

+The input folder should look similar to this:

+    ├── excel_file_mentioned_above.xlsx
+    ├── sub-01
+    │   ├── Questionnaires
+    │   │   ├── EHI_Sub_01_.csv
+    │   ├── Rest
+    │   │   └── source_data
+    │   └── Task
+    │       └── source_data
+    │           ├── data_task_sub-01_run_1.mat
+    │           ├── data_task_sub-01_run_1.txt
+    │           ├── data_task_sub-01_run_2.mat
+    │           ├── data_task_sub-01_run_2.txt
+    │           ├── data_task_sub-01_run_3.mat
+    │           ├── data_task_sub-01_run_3.txt
+    │           ├── data_task_sub-01_run_4.mat
+    │           ├── data_task_sub-01_run_4.txt
+    │           └── ExpInfo_task_sub-01.mat
+    └── sub-02
+        ├── Questionnaires
+        │   ├── EHI_Sub_01_.csv
+        ├── Rest
+        │   └── source_data
+        └── Task
+            └── source_data
+                ├── data_task_sub-02_run_1.mat
+                ├── data_task_sub-02_run_1.txt
+                ├── data_task_sub-02_run_2.mat
+                ├── data_task_sub-02_run_2.txt
+                ├── data_task_sub-02_run_3.mat
+                ├── data_task_sub-02_run_3.txt
+                ├── data_task_sub-02_run_4.mat
+                ├── data_task_sub-02_run_4.txt
+                └── ExpInfo_task_sub-02.mat

+Always to keep in mind:

+    1. Make sure the paths to the .mat or .txt files are correct.
+    2. Do not allow any duplicate files of an experiment run as it can lead to unforeseen outputs.
+    3. Multiple ExpInfo files for a subject are allowed, but keep in mind UseTheForce is not selective - it will pick the first ExpInfo file it encounters, so if that file does not hold the correct information, it can lead to wrong estimates.

 __Run the analysis__

 If you completed the steps above, it should simply work by running UseTheForce.py file.
 When the GUI opens, press 'Load group', navigate to your analysis folder that contains all subject folders and a single .xlsx file, and the analysis should start.
 Depending on the number of runs and subjects, it might take a while.

+__Preprocessing__

+The preprocessing was done following (Le Bouc et al., 2016)

+    The events of each task run were analyzed separately.
+The grip device data were non-uniformly sampled and hence interpolated to 120 Hz.
+Each event was baseline corrected and low-pass filtered at 15 Hz using a zero-phase second-order Butterworth filter...
+(Labanauskas V. et al., manuscript)

 ## Output
-The output can be found inside your subjects' folder.
-The toolbox created a separate Results folder.
-The analysis run will create a folder 'Group_output' including the analysis time.
-Inside you will find subject specific pdf files, where you can inspect subject responses (recommended).
+The output can be found inside your data folder, inside folder Results.
+Here is an example tree:

+    ├─ behavioral_group_output.xlsx
+    ├── grips.mat
+    ├── slopes.mat
+    ├── sub-01
+    │   ├── force_preprocessed.mat
+    │   ├── force_preprocessed_newton.mat
+    │   ├── raw_force.mat
+    │   ├── slope_preprocessed.mat
+    │   ├── slope_preprocessed_newton.mat
+    │   └── sub-01_responses.pdf
+    ├── sub-02
+    │   ├── force_preprocessed.mat
+    │   ├── force_preprocessed_newton.mat
+    │   ├── raw_force.mat
+    │   ├── slope_preprocessed.mat
+    │   ├── slope_preprocessed_newton.mat
+    │   └── sub-02_responses.pdf

-The data for analysis is stored inside behavioral_group_output.xlsx file.
+The main output of the analysis is stored inside behavioral_group_output.xlsx file.
 Each row is a single recorded trial.

-The headings:
+The headers of behavioral_group_output.xlsx:
 + **id** - subject id
 + **delay** - what time delay was applied
 + **group** - subject group